Ali-Qoli Khan Qajar

-Ali-Qoli Khan Qajar (c.
-1756–1824; Persian: علیقلیخان قاجار) was a son of Mohammad Hasan Khan Qajar and half-brother of Agha Mohammad Khan Qajar (1789–1797), the founder of the Qajar dynasty of Iran.
+Ali-Qoli Khan Qajar (علیقلیخان قاجار; c.
+1756–1824) was a son of Mohammad Hasan Khan Qajar and half-brother of Agha Mohammad Khan Qajar (1789–1797), the founder of the Qajar dynasty of Iran.
 Unlike Agha Mohammad Khan's full brothers, Ali-Qoli Khan served loyally from the outset and supported, for around twenty years (with brief intervals), Agha Mohammad Khan's conquest for control over all of Iran.
 Following Agha Mohammad Khan's assassination in 1797, he unsuccessfully tried to claim himself as his brother's rightful successor.
-Ali-Qoli Khan was eventually blinded and exiled by his nephew Baba Khan, who would ascend the Iranian throne as Fath-Ali Shah Qajar (1797–1834).
+Ali-Qoli Khan was eventually blinded and exiled by his nephew Baba Khan, who would ascend the Iranian throne as Fath-Ali Shah Qajar.